Udacity adds a new ‘Intro to Self-Driving Cars’ Nanodegree

 While that program has had success and worked well for anyone with an extensive programming background, the new Intro course is intended to broaden the pool to also include even those with minimal programming experience to get into the field.
 Graduates also get guaranteed acceptance into the existing Self-Driving program, which likely puts them on a path toward employment in the industry.

-Udacity is also brining in professional racer driver Danica Patrick as a new spokesperson for the regular Self-Driving Car Program, which seems a bit counterintuitive at first glance, since her whole job is achieving manual driving excellence.
+Udacity is also bringing in professional racer driver Danica Patrick as a new spokesperson for the regular Self-Driving Car Program, which seems a bit counterintuitive at first glance, since her whole job is achieving manual driving excellence.
 I’ll be asking Thrun about that on stage today at Disrupt SF 2017.

 It’s obviously still not easy to become a successful self-driving vehicle engineer, but Udacity is providing a targeted way to acquire skills that are often broken up across diverse fields of study, on a schedule and in a place that suits a student’s needs.